XMMO Invesco S&P MidCap Momentum ETF

 Valuation

-The current pricing of the underlying holdings reads trailing P/E of 31.55, forward P/E of 22.61, PEG of 2.72.
+The current pricing of the underlying holdings reads trailing P/E of 31.98, forward P/E of 23.07, PEG of 2.06.
 The trailing-to-forward compression is moderate — supportive of valuation, but not a dramatic signal of earnings acceleration.
-The PEG reading here is above the range most value-oriented investors would find comfortable — the valuation requires a high degree of confidence in forward earnings delivery.
-At 2.76, the aggregate current ratio reflects strong balance sheet liquidity across the portfolio.
+The PEG ratio signals a portfolio priced at reasonable growth-adjusted value — adequate for the earnings outlook, without offering an obvious margin of safety.
+At 3.52, the aggregate current ratio reflects strong balance sheet liquidity across the portfolio.
 In aggregate, the valuation reads as fair to moderately stretched — leaving the investment case dependent on earnings execution rather than multiple expansion.

 Margins & Cash Generation